 The Library of Babel

 In Borges’ story The Library of Babel, the universe is an infinite library containing every possible arrangement of letters.
 Every book that could be written is somewhere in this library: every novel, proof, or love letter.
 But since there is no catalogue the library is useless.
-People wander through the twisted stacks of books for lifetimes, finding only gibberish.
+People wander through the stacks of books for lifetimes, finding only nonsense words.

 The internet often feels like exactly that library.
-It contains more film criticism, reviews, recommendations, and AI-generated summaries of AI-generated summaries than anyone could read – and yet I, and many others – find it increasingly difficult to find a good new niche movie.
-Every year, somewhere around 10,000 feature films are produced around the world, and yet most recommendation algorithms point us towards the same top 20 titles.
-These recommendation algorithms, which promised to help us discover more variety and customization, actually seem to be sharpening the power law distribution of “movies people actually watch.”
+It contains more film criticism, reviews, recommendations, and AI-generated slop than anyone could read in a lifetime, and yet I, among others, find it increasingly difficult to find a good new niche movie.
+Every year, somewhere around 10,000 new feature films are produced, and yet most recommendation algorithms point us towards the same top 5-10 titles.
+These recommendation algorithms, which promised to help us with variety and personalization, actually seem to be sharpening the power law distribution of “movies people actually watch.”

-The problem is not information – we have more of that than ever before – but structure and geography.
+The problem is not information, as we have more of that than ever before, but rather structure.
 We need a map to orient ourselves.
-And it needs to be spatial, ideally 2D, and organized in such a way that we can use popular movies and categories to orient ourselves, but it is also easy to stumble across a niche/unusual title by accident.
+And it needs to be spatial, ideally 2D, and organized in such a way that we can use popular movies and categories to orient ourselves, but we also want to stumble across niche/unusual titles by accident.
+And we want to stumble across the right niche titles given the context, not a string of non-sequiturs.
 The “top 10” lists don’t do this.
-They are based on the taste of movie critics and Hollywood institutions which, at this point, are wildly out of sync with what most people actually care about or want to watch.
+They are based on the taste of movie critics and Hollywood institutions which, at this point, are wildly out of sync with what most people actually enjoy.

 Making a Navigable UMAP of the top 80k movies